jez/recipes/_recipes/milk-tea.md

 # A note on half & half

-A good half and half makes or breaks a milk tea.
+A good half & half makes or breaks a milk tea.
 Across all your ingredients, half and half is the one you want to skimp on the least.

 I live in the SF Bay Area, and my favorite half and half is Straus Organic Half & Half.
 It is hard to find, but I have been able to find it at Draegers and Whole Foods in the past.